bbialke/flight-data/README.md

 # flight-data

 Flight-data is an easy to implement flight tracking API for Node.js that uses data from [aviationstack](https://aviationstack.com/) to quickly get data on any flight- past, present, or future.
+But it doesn't stop at flights.
+Use the airports feature to quickly get highly detailed information on any airport.

 ## Features
+#### Flights

 - Real time flight lookup (multiple flights at a time)
 - Historical flight data